HHEU/hackathon-family-tree/README.md

 Whilst we go through data discovery, this will initially be an awful list of lists.
 There may be repeated data as nested lists don't express multiple-parents very well.

+- Yahoo Hack
-- Hacked.io
+  - Hacked.io (also parented by Mashed 2008)
-  - Hackference
+    - Hackference (also parented by Kings of Code)
       - BrumHack (The Jack and Lily Generation)
         - HackTheMidlands (also parented by Hack24)
       - HackNotts
         - Launch Hack (also parented by StudentHack)
           - HackNE
           - Landing Hack
           - WarwickHACK
           - Hack the Holidays
           - Hack the Burgh
           - AnvilHack
           - StacsHack
             - StirHack
             - StrathHack
             - HackDee
             - RGU Hack
 - PennApps
   - KairosHacks
     - HackUPC